SannaDoolk/IoT-temperature-humidity-app/README.md

 * Read sensor values
 * Connect to Influxdb
 * Write sensor values to Influxdb
-* Sensor values are save in Influxdb
+* Sensor values are saved in Influxdb
 * (Repeats every 10 second)
-* The client application sends a GET-request to retrieve the sensor values to the Express server application
+* The client application sends a GET-request to retrieve the sensor values from the Express server application
 * The server application perfumes a query using the Flux language to retrieve the wanted sensor values from influxdb
 * The server application sends back the query response to the client application
 * The client application shows the retrieved data